noamtamir/good-morning-town/README.md

 You MUST set up the Main Room in advance, as well as a private room with each player, in element/whatsapp.
 You need to retreive all user_ids and room_ids and input them into the `config.yml` file.
 All rooms should be unencrypted.

 Runs with `python 3.8.5`
-To run just install all dependecies from `requirements.txt`, and run `python matrix_client.py`
+To run just install all dependecies from `requirements.txt`, and run `python matrix_client.py`.
+Run `python matrix_client.py some_other_config.yml` to run with different configurations (different rooms for example).

 ## Game Rules